jcmdln/gein/Readme.md

 # Run the following from a Gentoo LiveCD
 $ wget -q http://os.aswl.org -O /mnt/gentoo/azryn
 $ sh azryn
-AzrynOS - Linux-based derivative of Gentoo using i3wm help         Shows help output
+AzrynOS - Linux-based derivative of Gentoo using LXQT help         Shows help output

 Run in the order listed: